Start by showing your players this video

 As an explorer, you have always loved Egypt.
 It’s where your great grandfather, Howard Carter, discovered the remains of the ancient pharaoh Tutankhamen.

-On a walk beside the River Nile, you and some friends suddenly feel the ground shift beneath you, sending you all tumbling down a stony shaft.
+On a walk beside the River Nile, you and some friends suddenly feel the ground shift beneath you, sending you all tumbling down a stony shaft into a lost tomb.

 You're the Host